Jimmy GarrityHead Coach

 Office Phone: (864) 231-2011

 Jimmy Garrity enters his second season at the helm of the Anderson University women’s basketball team, being hired on August 1, 2013.

 “I am thrilled that Jimmy Garrity will be joining our staff to lead the women’s basketball program,” athletic director Nancy Simpson said.
 “He brings to us a wealth of experience and is a great mission fit for Anderson University.
 I look forward to the continued success of the team under his leadership.”

 Garrity spent the 2012-13 season at Clemson University as the women’s basketball assistant coach.
 With the Lady Tigers, Garrity was in charge of scouting, practice planning, game scheduling, coordinating of the guards, community service and alumni relations.
 Garrity also maintained the Lady Tiger website and monitored the academic success of the student-athletes.

 Before spending a season at CU, Garrity spent 10 seasons within many facets of the UNC Wilmington basketball program.
 The Clemson resident was hired as the Director of Basketball Operations in 2002 for both the men’s and women’s basketball teams.
 Once the position spilt into two different roles, Garrity took over just the women’s side while also becoming an assistant coach in 2007.
-Continuing his tenure with UNCW, Garrity was promote to the associate head coach role in 2011 and coached his team to the second round of the WNIT.
+Continuing his tenure with UNCW, Garrity was promoted to the associate head coach role in 2011 and coached his team to the second round of the WNIT.

 Being involved with sports throughout his life, ranging from the NBA to youth basketball, Garrity brings a wealth of knowledge and experience to Anderson.
 Before getting into coaching, Garrity worked as a Golf Course Superintendent in Lawrence, Kan. and a Field Representative and Director of Ticket Sales and Services at NC State.